 Strong support is given to New Arrival families at St. Dominic's with the provision of interpreters both orally and written for families who require this help in languages including Vietnamese, Cantonese, Hindi, Arabic, Chaldean and Assyrian.
 Students at St. Dominic's participate in a range of personal development activities, including Cyber safety workshops, Child Safety workshops and Leadership development.
 Student leadership is an important aspect of our wellbeing program and practices with all Year 6 students having a leadership position and set tasks to complete.
 This helps students to develop their own sense of responsibility and teamwork.

-All school staff are first aid and anaphylaxis trained with all staff being placed on the First Aid roster.
+All school staff are first aid and anaphylaxis trained.
 All staff complete compulsory training about Mandatory Reporting and Child Safety on an annual basis, and the Disability Standards in Education every two years.

-There are many extra-curricular activities available to students at St Dominic's including Learning Club and after school sports.
-These help to promote the importance of physical activity and broaden student's interests.
+There are many extra-curricular activities available to students at St Dominic's including Learning Club, Lunchtime clubs like Lego, Karaoke, Gardening, Games Club, Art Club and Sports tournaments.
+These help to promote student connectedness, belonging, physical activity and broaden student's interests.

-Staff at St. Dominic's have developed an extensive transition to school program with a Pre-Prep Program offered to students entering Prep.
+Staff at St. Dominic's have developed an extensive transition to school program with a PrePrep Program offered to students entering Prep.
 Open lines of communication for all students, including our Pre-Preps, is also a feature of our student wellbeing approach.
 Additional transition support is also available for students moving on to secondary school to develop strong connections, minimise anxiety and aid in a smooth transition into Year 7.